Best Fall Color Hikes

-Best Fall Color Hikes and Rides in Big Bear
+Best Fall Color Hikes and Bike Rides in Big Bear

-For an easygoing fall hike check out Town Trail.
-Ideal for leisurely strolls, dog walking and/or mountain biking, Town Trail is tucked neatly between The Village and Snow Summit off the 2N08 at Knickerbocker Road.
-During autumn months, dotted among the evergreens that shade the trail, you'll see the subtle changes of dogwood and oak trees with shades of gold, amber and orange.
-Try an early morning hike in the crisp mountain air or a late afternoon hike with the last rays of sunlight streaming through the trees.
+For an easygoing hike, check out Towne Trail.
+Ideal for leisurely strolls, dog walks and mountain biking, Town Trail is tucked between The Village and Snow Summit off of 2N08 at Knickerbocker Road.
+During autumn months, you'll see shades of gold, amber and orange among the richly colored evergreens.

 2. Castle Rock Trail

 The autumn leaves make Castle Rock Trail a favorite fall hike for locals and visitors.
 You’ll wind your way through dense forests of pine and oak, and scramble up boulder outcroppings for panoramic views of Big Bear Lake.

 Beginning at Aspen Glen Picnic Area, Pineknot Trail invites you in with more subtle autumn colors of the oak trees.
 Red-barked manzanita is covered in berries that attract local deer early in the morning and at sundown.
 There are a lot of elevation changes on this trail, with beautiful forest views.

 *Note: This trailhead parking lot requires an Adventure Pass

 4. Bluff Lake Reserve